rayman437/meridian-transcription/README.md

 # Meridian Assistant

-Meridian Assistant is a versatile tool designed for transcribing audio files and summarizing texts.
-It can operate in both local and remote modes, and it offers a graphical user interface (GUI) for ease of use.
+Meridian Assistant is a versatile tool designed for transcribing audio files and summarizing texts for Dungeons & Dragons sessions.
+It can operate in both local and remote modes (if given a valid OpenAI API key), and it offers a graphical user interface (GUI) for ease of use.

 ## Features